lrntct/xarray-grass/README.md

   - [x] Write to STRDS
   - [x] Write to 3D raster
   - [x] Write to STR3DS
-  - [ ] Honour the `dims` argument: transpose if dimensions are not in the expected order
+  - [ ] Transpose if dimensions are not in the expected order
   - [ ] Support time units for relative time
   - [ ] Support `end_time`
   - [ ] Accept writing into a specific mapset (GRASS 8.5)